JetBrains/intellij-sdk-docs/topics/reference_guide/inspection_options.md

 ## Declarative Inspection Options

-Declarative inspection options API is available since version 2023.1.
+> Declarative inspection options API is available since version 2023.1.
+>
+{style="note"}

 Declarative API allows to:
 * delegate component rendering to the platform and make all the inspection options UI consistent and compliant with the [IntelliJ Platform UI Guideline](https://jetbrains.design/intellij/)
 * optimize checking whether the inspection contains any options